 - If you’re over the age of 55: B vitamins, vitamin D, calcium and iron are all especially important for aging women.
 Consuming plenty natural food sources of these nutrients — such as leafy greens, cage-free eggs, grass-fed meat and organic/unsweetened dairy products (ideally those that are raw) — can help prevent a deficiency that raises the risk for problems such as bone loss/osteoporosis, fractures, heart problems, diabetes and cognitive decline.
 (14)

-Final Thoughts on the Best Vitamins for Women
+Final Thoughts on the Best Multivitamin for Women

 - It’s believed that around 30 percent of all women are deficient in one or more of the most important vitamins and minerals, and for many women the risk only increases with age.
 Another scary finding?
 Estimates show about 75 percent of women would likely develop nutrient deficiencies if supplemental multivitamins didn’t exist.

 - The best vitamins for women include vitamins A, C, D, E, K and B vitamins.
 In addition to the best vitamins for women, other nutrients that are important include iron, iodine, magnesium, omega-3 fish oil and calcium.

 - Risk factors that make a women more likely to have a vitamin or mineral deficiency include: eating a highly processed diet, being vegetarian or vegan, being underweight or consuming too little calories in general, being of reproductive age, being over the age of 65, and having a low socioeconomic status, a lack of education and living in poverty.